DarkAbhi/x3-device-tree/README.md

-# LeEco 1s - LineageOS 14.1
+# LeEco 1s - LineageOS 15

-This branch is for building Resurrection Remix 5.8.4 & LineageOS 14.1
+This branch is for building LineageOS 15